meharklair/Melinoe/README.md

 # Melinoe
 ## Summary
-Melinoe is a malware scanning script that so far uses yar rules and a signature database to scan for malware in a specified directory or file.
+Melinoe is a malware scanning script that so far uses yara rules and a signature database to scan for malware in a specified directory or file.
 ## Future
 1. Adding a machine learning algortihm to detect malware based on signatures
 2. a file monitoring system that can scan new files entering the system.